aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/_index.md

 If you get stuck and cannot make it work.
 [Follow the solutions here.](../assignments/week-01/) There is even a video tutorial for one way of doing this.
 {{</hint>}}

+{{<hint danger>}}
+Test your code and circuit for bugs.
+Does it still work if you do the following:
+- How fast can you click?
+Does it respond even if you click very fast?
+- Hold the button down for a long time, what happens?
+{{</hint>}}

 ---

 ### 3. Readings